 CLI Usage

-To build an Execution Environment using the files above, run:
+To build an execution environment using the default definition file, run:

 $ ansible-builder build

 Complete!
-The build context can be found at: context
+The build context can be found at: /path/to/context

-In addition to producing a ready-to-use container image, the build context is preserved, which can be rebuilt at a different time and/or location with the tooling of your choice.
+Ansible Builder produces a ready-to-use container image and preserves the build context, which you can use to rebuild the image at a different time and/or location with the tooling of your choice.

 --tag

-To customize the tagged name applied to the built image:
+Customizes the tagged name applied to the built image.
+To create an image with a custom name:

 $ ansible-builder build --tag=my-custom-ee